The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Introduction

 and, by It{\^o isometry},

-where $p(S_0,0;S,u)$ is the transition density from $S_0$ at time 0 to $S$ at time $u$, and the last inequality follows because $p \,S^2$ is bounded.
-The variance of the replication error at any time prior to exercise is therefore controlled by the squared $H^1$ distance between the true and penalty value function,
+where $p(S_0,0;S,u)$ is the transition density of $(S_t)_{0\le t\le T}$, under $Q$, from $S_0$ at time 0 to $S$ at time $u$.
+The last inequality follows because $p \,S$ is bounded.
+The variance of the replication error at any time prior to exercise is therefore controlled by a weighted semi-norm given in (\ref{semi-norm}), which is related to the $H^1$ norm and is one of the error measures we will consider.
+(The split of $S^2 p$ in the above step into factors $S$ and $S p$ is somewhat arbitrary at this point and will be useful later.)